 Other thoughts on side options:

-- serve the chili with corn chips or crusty bread.
+- serve the chili with corn chips or corn bread.
+(I think sweet cornbread would be really great along side this chili)

 - or how about make a loaded baked potato?
 Stuff potato with chili, shredded vegan cheese, sour cream and green onion.
 100% yum.

 Serves: Approx 4-6